cockroachdb/docs/v2.0/query-order.md

 > SELECT a,      b      FROM ab ORDER BY b; -- orders by column b
 ~~~

-It is also possible to sort using an arbitrary value expression computed for each row, for example:
+It is also possible to sort using an arbitrary scalar expression computed for each row, for example:

 ~~~ sql
 > SELECT a, b FROM ab ORDER BY a + b; -- orders by the result of computing a+b.